The power of brand positioning: how small businesses can create a lasting impact

 Write down 3-5 words that describe what it is like to work with you/how do you behave?

-Now you have done this, it is time to perfect your brand positioning statement.
+Now you've done this, it's time to perfect your brand positioning statement.
 This can be done by completing the following template.

 [Brand] provides [target audience] with [unique value] than any other [your Industry] by [proof points].